This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Australian Competition and Consumer Commission

-In response to globalisation of the world economy and antitrust regulation, the ACCC cooperates with foreign competition regulators, and is an active participant in various international forums of national competition law agencies and advisers which share information and expertise, including OECD committees and the International Competition Network.
+In response to globalisation of the world economy and antitrust regulation, the ACCC cooperates with foreign competition regulators, and is an active participant in various international forums of national competition law agencies and advisers that share information and expertise, including OECD committees and the International Competition Network.

 Private litigants may apply to the Federal Court of Australia for awards of civil damages and other relief for breaches of the CCA.
 Class actions and litigation funders are an entrenched part of the Australian system.
 There is currently a class action in Australia for damages from the air freight cartel.
 A class action for an award of civil damages for losses suffered as a result of the corrugated cardboard box cartel recently settled for A$95 million.

-Proposed prohibition on price signalling
+New prohibition on price signalling

 Extra-territorial reach of the CCA